This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - Currumbin / Currumbin Creek – is a popular spot with families where you can enjoy a range of watersports including surfing, kayaking, and stand-up paddle boarding.

 - Broadbeach – towards the northern end of the coast.
-Long, clean stretch of beach and bordered by large grasslands and a playground perfect for a picnic.
+The long, clean stretch of beach is bordered by large grasslands and a playground perfect for a picnic.
 Also home to weekend markets.

-From fashion to farmers markets, to art & craft, to music to everything in between.
-Now that we are living here, it will take us some time to explore them all – quality problem!
+From fashion to farmer’s markets, to art & craft, to music to everything in between.
+Now that we are living here, it will take us some time to explore them all!

 - Burleigh Farmers Markets – Our local.
-Every Saturday at Burleigh Heads State School this gourmet food market with locally grown fruit and vegetables, bakery, meat, fish, deli, plus live entertainment and a great vibe!
-Read more about our experience at the Burleigh Farmers Market
+Every Saturday at Burleigh Heads State School this gourmet food market offers stalls selling locally grown fruit and vegetables, bakery, meat, fish, deli items and live entertainment.
+It’s a great vibe!

-- Miami Marketta – Just discovered this locals favourite ourselves!
-Feels like we were back in Thailand.
-Every Friday and Saturday it comes alive with street food, live music, boutique wine and craft beer.
+- Miami Marketta – another locals favourite is Miami Marketta.
+It feels like we were back in Thailand as the market comes alive with street food, live music, boutique wines and craft beer.
+It’s open every Friday and Saturday.

-- The Village Markets – every 1st & 3rd Sunday at Burleigh Heads State School.
+- The Village Markets – it opens every 1st & 3rd Sunday at Burleigh Heads State School.
 The original boutique fashion and lifestyle market plus live local music and food from around the world thanks to the lineup of food trucks.
+They have awesome live music too!

 - Marina Mirage Farmers Market – held every Saturday.
 Located at Seaworld Drive on the Broadwater Spit, Main Beach, opposite the Sheraton Mirage Resort.

-- Carrara Markets – over 500 stalls and a Gold Coast institution with locals and tourists looking for a bargain.
-Open every Saturday and Sunday
+- Carrara Markets – it has over 500 stalls and is a Gold Coast institution with locals and tourists looking for a bargain.
+It’s open every Saturday and Sunday.

-- Surfers Paradise Beachfront Markets – every Wednesday, Friday & Sunday nights along the beach Esplanade at Surfers.
-Over 100 stalls and would be especially nice on a warm evening.
+- Surfers Paradise Beachfront Markets – every Wednesday, Friday & Sunday night along the beach Esplanade at Surfers.
+It has over 100 stalls and would be especially nice on a warm evening.

-- Famous Beachfront Markets – each Sunday in a different beachside location from Broadbeach, to Coolangatta to Burleigh
+- Famous Beachfront Markets – it opens each Sunday in a different beachside location from Broadbeach, to Coolangatta to Burleigh.

-Having only lived on the Gold Coast for two months now we are constantly amazed at the quantity and quality of playgrounds and parks on offer.
+Having only lived on the Gold Coast for two months, we were constantly amazed at the quantity and quality of playgrounds and parks on offer.

 At almost every beach, or green space, there is a playground with picnic benches and BBQ’s.
 The council does such a great job of providing and maintaining these facilities for everyone to enjoy, and usually right on the beach.